 - Getting in touch with your students via Canvas (ETS)

 - Best Practices for Facilitating Online Discussion Forums (ETS)

 - Getting Started in Designing Videos for your class (Michael Wesch for ACUE’s Effective Online Teaching Practices program)

 Hosting Synchronous Sessions

-Synchronous sessions are a valuable for building connections between students and faculty.
+Synchronous sessions are a valuable for building connections among students and faculty.
 When executed effectively, they provide a platform for live interaction with quick feedback.
-As it can be challenging for some students to be present, it is important to limit these sessions and provide alternative avenues of access to materials.
+Some students may experience barriers to being present, and long periods of time in synchronous sessions can be exhausting.
+Therefore, it is important to limit these sessions, prioritize what happens during them, and provide alternative avenues of access to materials.

 - Preparing for Your First Day of Remote Teaching (Teaching@Tufts Blog)

 - Ways to Engage Students when Teaching Remotely with Zoom (Teaching@Tufts Blog)

 - User Guide: Quick Start with Zoom (ETS)

 Frequent opportunities for engagement and interaction are necessary in online courses to maintain student motivation throughout the course.
 This includes providing small signposts and opportunities for feedback as students complete assignments and course activities.